chuck1z/scripts-collection/README.md

     - Downloads images from URLs listed in the CSV.
     - Uploads the downloaded images to Google Cloud Storage.
     - See the [README](./csvtojson-batchuploadgcs/README.md) for more details and usage instructions.
+- **Image-Compressor:**
+    - Compresses images to JPEG format with adjustable quality.
+    - See the README for requirements and usage instructions.
+- **PDF-to-Image:**
+    - Extracts pages from a PDF file and saves them as individual image files.
+    - See the README for requirements and usage instructions.

 ## Contributing